Airport lounge reviews, flight reviews and travel inspiration

 Sala Joan Olivert Lounge, Valencia Airport (Evening Visit)

-Sala Joan Olivert Lounge Date of Visit: [February 2025]
+Sala Joan Olivert Lounge Valencia Airport Date of Visit: February 2025 (Last updated January 2026)

 Time: Evening (7:00 PM – 9:00 PM)

 The check-in process was quick and efficient.
 The receptionist was friendly and welcomed guests with a smile.
-There was no queue, and access was granted in under a minute upon presenting my Priority Pass.
+There was no queue, and access was granted in under a minute upon presenting my Priority Pass card.

-There was a dedicated business area on the top floor with large conference tables and power outlets, ideal for those wanting to get some last minute work done.
-There was also a newspaper stand next to reception, which although unlikely to be well used these days, made for a nice aesthetic addition.
-The lounge wasn’t overly crowded, making for a relaxing experience before the flight.
+A dedicated business area on the top floor featured large conference tables and power outlets, ideal for those wanting to get some last-minute work done.
+Next to reception, a newspaper stand added a nice aesthetic touch, even if few people use it these days.
+Since the lounge wasn’t overly crowded, it provided a relaxing experience before the flight.

-Food & Drink at the Sala Joan Olivert Lounge
+Food and drinks at the Sala Joan Olivert Lounge Valencia Airport

 The evening food selection was delightful, offering a variety of tasty dishes to suit all tastes: